React Hooks: A Comprehensive Guide with Examples

 - Complex component logic in class components made the code harder to read and maintain.

-React provides a set of built-in hooks and allows you to create custom ones.
-These hooks can be imported from the react
+React provides a set of built-in hooks that allows you to create custom ones that we'll go over now!

 Basic Hooks